-Generally, Form 8615 must be filed for any child who was under age 14 on January 1, 1999, had more than \$1,400 of investment income, and is required to file a tax return.
-But if neither parent was alive on December 31, 1998, do not use Form 8615.
-Instead, figure the child's tax in the normal manner
+Generally, Form 8615 must be filed for any child who was under age 14 on January 1, 2000, had more than \$1,400 of investment income, and is required to file a tax return.
+But if neither parent was alive on December 31, 1999, do not use Form 8615.
+Instead, figure the child's tax in the normal manner.

-Note: The parent may be able to elect to report the child's interest and dividends on his or her return.
+Note: The parent may be able to elect to report the child's interest and dividends (including capital gain distributions) on the parent's return.
 If the parent makes this election, the child will not have to file a return or Form 8615.
-For more details, see Form 8814, Parents' Election To Report Child's Interest and Dividends.
+However, the Federal